Cherkley Court: Later use

-By 2002 Cherkley Court had fallen into disrepair but over seven years the Beaverbrook Foundation restored the property, with the intention of opening it to the public in the same way as the great houses owned by the National Trust.
+By 2002 Cherkley Court had fallen into disrepair but over seven years the Beaverbrook Foundation restored the property, using the architectural design of Christopher Smallwood, with the intention of opening it to the public in the same way as the great houses owned by the National Trust.

 On 1 April 2007 it opened its 16 acre of formal gardens and walks to paying visitors.
 As well as grand terraces, garden pavilions, a stone grotto and an Italianate garden there are wild flower meadows, a walnut grove and woodland walks.

 However, in December 2009 it was announced that the house would no longer be open to the public from 2010, the Foundation having decided that it could not be profitable.
 In September 2010 the house and estate were put on the market at £20 million and purchased by a company called Longshot Cherkley Court, whose plans to turn the main house into a hotel and part of the estate into a golf course were being opposed by the Campaign to Protect Rural England (CPRE) from before the purchase was completed.

 In April 2012, the local planning committee considered the proposals in detail and concluded that the opportunity to safeguard the historic building and protect the integrity of the estate, together with the employment prospects that the hotel, spa, golf course and woodland management would provide, outweighed such opposition, and instructed its planning officers to negotiate conditions with the new owners.

 In September 2012, planning permission was granted to Longshot Cherkley Court to create a hotel including a health club and spa, plus an 18-hole golf course.
 This decision met with strong opposition from some and in August 2013 campaigners, including the CPRE, the Surrey Green Party and the Leatherhead Residents' Association, won a High Court appeal to overturn that decision, on the basis that the project would have an adverse effect on a landscape and area of outstanding natural beauty, and that Surrey did not need another golf course, having 141 already.
 The CPRE said it expected the developer to repair damage caused by work already started.

 However, in May 2014, the Court of Appeal reversed the High Court decision, reinstating planning permission to Longshot.
 In October 2014, a request for a second judicial review, by The Cherkley Campaign, now leading opposition to the development, was rejected by a High Court judge.
 The group vowed to pursue further legal action to prevent the development of the golf course going ahead, but this proved impossible.

 The new golf course opened in September 2016, with a "no day tickets or guest players" policy.
 Cherkley Court itself reopened in 2017 as the "Beaverbrook", a 5-star hotel and private leisure estate and the golf course club house finally opened in 2018.
 The club house was significantly damaged by a fire in March 2022.